Singular limit for reactive diffusive transport through an array of thin channels in case of critical diffusivity: Two-scale convergence and the unfolding operator for thin channels

 Lemma \ref{LemmaTSWeakCompactness} and the a priori estimates for the microscopic solution from Lemma \ref{LemmaAprioriEstimates} are enough to pass to the limit in the linear terms in the channels $\osem$ in the variational equation $\eqref{VariationalEquation}$.
 To pass to the limit in the nonlinear terms, we need strong two-scale convergence.
 To establish these convergence results, we use the unfolding operator for channels defined below.
+This operator is closely related to the unfolding operator in thin domains, see for example \cite{NeussJaeger_EffectiveTransmission} and \cite{CioranescuDamlamianGrisoOnofrei2008}.